GoogleCloudPlatform/appengine-tck/README.md

 * Modules
 * SQL

-As we don't want to overload the testing, each custom core set of tests should be under unique profile.
+All these tests also run by default, same way as API tests.

-e.g. in the case of Endpoints support we use -Pendpoints
+(we used to require explicit profile, this is not the case anymore)

-    mvn clean install -Pcapedwarf,endpoints
+    mvn clean install -Pcapedwarf

 This will run all Endpoints tests against CapeDwarf environment.